Economic woes dampen demand at Burgundy auction

 "This year's auction takes place in a difficult financial and economic context," said Alain Suguenot, chairman of the hospices and mayor of Beaune, home to a striking medieval-era hospice in the midst of wine-growing country.

-The auction is a meeting place for jet-setting millionaires and wine trades set on obtaining quality wines and funding charitable organizations.
+The auction is a meeting place for jet-setting millionaires and wine trades set on obtaining quality wines and funding charitable organisations.

 Fashion figure Ines de la Fressange and comic film actor Christian Clavier presided over the sale of the special lot according to the traditional candle-flame method -- where bidding continues until the flame dies.